 Drones as a service

-Our product range is modular (hardware, software, personnel, analysis, sensors) and ranges from agricultural surveying, medicine transport, search & rescue, inspection, border protection to route monitoring and much more.
+Our product range is modular (hardware, software, personnel, analysis, sensors) and ranges from topographic, alpine surveying, detection of solar potential in communities, search & rescue to inspection and much more.

 What we offer: